-The ICT Technician/Network Manager and, where appropriate, the Learning Platform Lead, will, in co-operation with the school's technical support provider, be responsible for ensuring that all reasonable measures have been taken to protect the school's network(s), ensure the appropriate and secure use of school equipment and protect school data and personal information.
+The School Administration Team and the Computing Leader, in co-operation with the school's technical support provider, will be responsible for ensuring that all reasonable measures have been taken to protect the school's network(s), ensure the appropriate and secure use of school equipment and protect school data and personal information.
 This will involve ensuring the following:

-- The ICT infrastructure is secure and protected from misuse or malicious attack. - The school meets the e-safety technical requirements outlined in any relevant local authority e-safety policy/guidance. - Users may only access the school's network(s) through a properly enforced password protection policy, in which passwords are regularly changed.
+- The ICT infrastructure is secure and protected from misuse or malicious attack. - The school meets the e-safety technical requirements outlined in any relevant local authority e-safety policy/guidance.

-- The school's filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person. - E-safety technical information is kept up to date, applied as necessary and passed on to others where relevant. - Use of the network, learning platform and pupil e-mail is regularly monitored and any misuse/attempted misuse reported to the e-Safety Co-ordinator or designated person for investigation and action. - Appropriate steps are taken to protect personal information and secure data on all devices and removable media. - Provide secure access to the school network from home where necessary using VPN or equivalent technologies.
+- Users may only access the school's network(s) through a properly enforced password protection policy, in which passwords are regularly changed. - The school's filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person. - E-safety technical information is kept up to date, applied as necessary and passed on to others where relevant. - Use of the network, learning platform and pupil e-mail is regularly monitored and any misuse/attempted misuse reported to the e-Safety Co-ordinator or designated person for investigation and action. - Appropriate steps are taken to protect personal information and secure data on all devices and removable media. - Provide secure access to the school network from home where necessary using VPN or equivalent technologies.